Scotland national quadball team

-The Scottish national quadball team is the official national quadball team of Scotland.
+The Scottish National Quadball Team is the official national Quadball team of Scotland.
 The team, which is organised by QuadballUK, was founded in 2018 and made its tournament debut at the 2019 IQA European Games in Bamberg.

 History

 Previously Team UK represented all the countries of the United Kingdom at international tournaments organised by the International Quadball Association.
 Team UK was founded in 2012, making their debut at the Summer Games in Oxford.
 The first Scotland national team named the Scottish Thistles was formed in 2017 for the Quidditch Premier League, with trials held in Spring 2018.
 In 2018, the IQA announced that national governing bodies could send regional teams to compete at the upcoming Continental Games and as a result Team Scotland was formed to compete at the international level at the 2019 European Games held in Bamberg.
 This team would be separate from the UK team and managed and operated independently, however it still acted as representative of QuadballUK at international tournaments.

 The team had their debut on 17 November 2018 in Catalonia in a series of friendlies against the Catalan national team.
 Team Scotland had their official tournament debut when they placed 14th of 20 teams at the 2019 European Games held on 28–30 June.

 In 2021 Team UK was officially disbanded and split into the three national teams Team England, Team Scotland and Team Wales.
 Team Scotland later played at the 2022 European Games in Limerick, placing 15th of 20 teams.

-The team runs monthly trainings sessions that are open to anyone to attend across the 4 cities in Scotland home to local quadball teams (Edinburgh, Glasgow, St Andrews and Stirling).
+The team runs monthly training sessions that are open to anyone to attend across the 4 cities in Scotland home to local quadball teams (Edinburgh, Glasgow, St Andrews and Stirling).

-Team Scotland aims to send a squad to the 2023 IQA World Cup being held in Richmond, Virginia which will be the first time Scotland has competed at the World Cup tournament as a separate team.